cosmiinn75/fitness-tracker-api/README.md

 - Filter workouts by partial name and date range
 - Sort workout history by date in descending order
 - Update workout metadata with `PATCH`
+- Require at least one supplied field when partially updating metadata
 - Replace an entire workout with `PUT`
 - Delete workouts
-- Duplicate a workout with all its exercises and sets while selecting a new name and date
+- Duplicate a workout with all exercises and sets
+- Select a new name and date when duplicating a workout
+- Preserve the original workout during duplication
 - Protect every operation with authenticated-user ownership checks
+- Map nested workouts through a dedicated `WorkoutMapper`

 ### Exercises and Sets Inside a Workout